Ali3nSVK/ReleaseNotesGenerator/README.md

 ## Usage
 Just run it and follow instructions.
-It is however very project specific and not exactly reusable.
+It is in its current state somewhat project specific and might require tweaks to be reusable.